About

 Welcome to the Attic!

 I live in Atlanta with my husband and our rescue dog, Ruby.
-The “children” have all flown the coop, but we see them often.
-Like my parents, I love to travel (thus the photo above, at the Acropolis!) and often do my best work on the road or in the air.
+The “kids” have all flown the coop, but we see them often.
+Like my parents, I love to travel and often do my best work on the road or in the air.
 I enjoy attending writers’ seminars and workshops, and writing fiction is my passion.
 I’ve had stories published in Snake Nation Review and the Dead Mule School of Southern Literature and a couple of poems in the Alabama Literary Review and The Reach of Song.
-(For a taste of my short story style, visit my Short Fiction page.)
-I’m currently shopping a novel, a multi-generational Southern family saga.
+(For a taste of my short story style, visit my Short Fiction page, and see Awards and Publications to learn more about my writing history.)
+I’m currently shopping a novel, Apple Doll, a multi-generational Southern family saga recently chosen as a Finalist for Hidden River Arts’ Eludia Award.

 I did my undergrad at UNC-Chapel Hill and earned an MA in English from Vanderbilt, after which I taught high school for several years.
 My father loved sports, and I enjoyed joining him at the stadium or on the couch to follow our favorite teams.
 I guess it’s no surprise that I write stories about family that often end up with sports as a backdrop or a theme.
 I love Georgia Tech football and UNC basketball, but I’m first off a baseball fan.
 In the 1990s I wrote for Chop Talk, the Atlanta Braves’ official magazine.
 If you’re a parent of an athlete, or if you did sports in younger days, or if you just plain like to laugh, check out my page, A Mother’s All-Star Memoir, where now and then I’ll post a chapter of my book that goes by the same name: Put Him In, Coach!
 A Mother’s All-Star Memoir (iUniverse, 2007).
 The memoir won a Moms’ Choice Silver Award in 2008, meaning it’s rated G.